aimardcr/FridaDetectionBypass/README.md

 It injects the script directly through the memory without needing a gadget.\

 Compile [AndroGum](AndroGum) using NDK and use the library to inject a script.
+# Note
+Don't forget to download [libfrida-gumjs.a](https://github.com/frida/frida/releases) and put it in the same dir as Android.mk.